See the Story Index for Wael Abdelgawad’s other stories.

 “What is it?
 I’m busy.
 If you can’t respect my job and my time, I might have to file a restraining order.”

 She clucked her tongue.
 “Fine.”
 She turned and walked away.
 I followed her into the unoccupied computer room two doors down from reception.
 The computers sat on long tables that circumnavigated the walls.
-The FIA had come a long way since my senior year of high school, when I was part of the school’s very first graduating class.
+The FIA had come a long way since I was a student there.
 Back then it was bare bones.
 No computers, no science lab, no athletic equipment.
 Just pure academics, and a couple of ping pong tables for fun.

 “How have you been?”
 I said.
 “I’ve missed you.”